 - Date of Birth Certificate of my daughter

 - My identity proof

 Note:- I had pasted photo on form on which it is written that photo is optional but at post office they told me to give them two more photos.
 So be prepared.

-3) Please check whether they had correctly written in pass book the name and differentiate who is account holder (girl child) and who is depositor (parent/guardian).
+3) Please check whether they had correctly written in pass book the name of the account holder (girl child) and the depositor (parent/guardian).